Pontey: Territory

-In the municipal area there are three streams called Molinaz, Eau-Noire (or Éve Née in Valdôtain patois, which means "Black Water") and Vau.
+In the municipal area, there are three streams called Molinaz, Eau-Noire (or Éve Née in Valdôtain patois, which means "Black Water") and Vau.

+Hamlets

+Unofficial names of the hamlets in Valdôtain patois are indicated in brackets:

+Clapey, Cloutraz (Quiótra), Crétaz, Crétaz-Boson, Épiney, Bosayes (La Bóvàye), Lassolaz (La Sóla - chef-lieu), Lesin (Lizén), Prélaz (Préla), Prolex, Semont (Semón), Torin (Tòén), Chesanouva (Tséza Noua), Vallerod (Valïoù), Dzerbio, Mesaney.

 Climate

-The location of the village on the right bank of the central valley (to envers) means that it is subject to a microclimate very different countries sites on the left bank.
+The location of the village on the right bank of the central valley (the envers) means that it is subject to a microclimate very different countries sites on the left bank (the so-called adret).

-Indeed, winter mountains in which the country is leaning maintain overshadow the country for 2 months from November 20 to January 30, for this reason the temperatures drop in a much more decisive and touch the 14 °F (−10 °C) during the day, with peaks at night in exceptional years of −22 °F (−30 °C).
+Indeed, winter mountains in which the country is leaning maintain overshadow the country for two months from November 20 to January 30, for this reason the temperatures drop in a much more decisive and touch the 14 °F (−10 °C) during the day, with peaks at night in exceptional years of −22 °F (−30 °C).

 During the summer because of its location enjoys greater solar illumination compared to neighboring towns, and because of that the calculation of hours of sunshine throughout the year is substantially equal.

-The country is located in climate zone E (2971 Celsius Degrees Day) but under the regional contributions for heating all the municipalities of Aosta Valley are valued as climate zone F.
+The country is located in climate zone E (2,971 Celsius Degrees Day) but under the regional contributions for heating all the municipalities of Aosta Valley are valued as climate zone F.

 History

 During the Fascist period, Pontey was merged to the municipality of Châtillon, at the time called Castiglione Dora, due to the Italianization programme.

-Later, the town was restored in 1946.
+The original toponym and the municipality were restored in 1946.